Orange County Public Schools

 Orange County Public Schools (OCPS) is the public school district for Orange County, Florida.
 It is based in the Ronald Blocker Educational Leadership Center in downtown Orlando.
-As of the 2021-22 school year, OCPS has an enrollment of 206,246 students, making it the 9th largest school district in the United States and the fourth largest in Florida.
-The school district also employs over 24,576 instructional and classified employees, which make up more than 95% of the OCPS work force.
-It includes the entire county.
+OCPS is the eighth-largest school district in the United States and the fourth-largest in Florida.
+The district serves about 209,000 students at 213 schools and is one of the largest employers in Central Florida with more than 25,000 team members.
+For 2025, the Florida Department of Education awarded OCPS with a district grade of A, previously earned in 2024, 2019, and 2010.

 School board

-The superintendent of Orange County Public Schools is Maria Vazquez.
-The position of superintendent is appointed by the school board.
+The superintendent of Orange County Public Schools is Maria Vazquez, appointed by the Orange County School Board.
 The district is overseen by the Orange County School Board, a body of seven elected officers, each board member sitting for a particular geographic district.
-School board districts are not analogous in any way with county commission districts.
-As of 2022, the current school board members, in order of district number, are Angie Gallo, Maria Salamanca, Alicia Farrant, Pam Gould, Vicki-Elaine Felder, Karen Castor Dentel, and Melissa Byrd.
+School board districts are not analogous in any way with city or county commission districts.
+As of 2024, the current school board members, in order of district number, are Angie Gallo, Maria Salamanca, Alicia Farrant, Anne Douglas, Vicki-Elaine Felder, Stephanie Vanos, and Melissa Byrd.